About the Post

 vegan raw food pyramid

-Firstly no serious scientist would refute that humans evolved as omnivores, and that an omnivorous diet is the best diet for us to thrive.
+No serious scientist would refute that humans evolved as omnivores, and that an omnivorous diet is the best diet for us to thrive.
 From Loren Cordain: Metabolic Evidence of Human Adaptation to Increased Carnivory

-In the short term however some people appear to benefit from a change to a raw vegan diet, however long term, health problems from dietary deficiencies and imbalances inevitably catch up with people.
+In the long term however, health problems from dietary deficiencies and imbalances inevitably catch up with people.
 Denise Minger wrote about this in her article Raw Gone Wrong, When the Honeymoon is Over

 “…Almost without fail, the beginning of the diet yields a brilliant honeymoon phase—filled with surging energy, renewed vigor, and zest for your lively cuisine.